varunon9/pocket-ai/README.md

 ## Features

-1. Open-ended conversation with GPT-3 powered AI Chatbot
+1. Open-ended conversation with AI Chatbot powered by `gpt-3.5-turbo` model
 2. Bot can respond to many queries e.g. Summarize content, translate to other languages, factual answers, draft emails, help in programming, etc
 3. Bot remembers the last 2 sets of conversations so context is maintained while chatting
-4. A settings screen to set the OpenAI API key, choose among GPT-3 language models, etc
+4. A settings screen to set the OpenAI API key, etc
 5. Copy chat messages functionality

 ## Screenshots